food eco impact

 The traffic light tool is designed to help you make environmentally conscious meal choices.

-Green represents the best food items with the least environmental impact.
+Green represents the best food items with the lowest carbon footprint, which align with the planetary health diet.

-Light green indicates food items with a low environmental impact.
+Light green indicates food items with a low carbon footprint, and still within the boundaries of recommended sustainable diets.

 Why should we assess the environmental impacts of food production?